British Columbia’s new fossil protocol

 The Heritage Branch’s website has been updated with a number of tools: a map of important fossil areas in B.C. for general public use; and a database of mapped fossil sites that industry-authorized users can access to help assess their potential impact on the resource when they apply for uses on Crown land.
 The database map allows users to determine if they are going to potentially work in a high fossil area or if it's outside of one.
 If they are outside of one, the branch requires them to develop a chance find protocol so they are prepared in advance.

-Industry personnel are welcoming the consistency and transparency of the new regulations across the province.
-For more information about the new regulations for fossil finds in B.C., visit the ministry’s website.
+Industry personnel are welcoming the consistency and transparency of the new approach across the province.
+For more information about the new requirements for fossil finds in B.C., visit the ministry’s website.